zarela/BlackJack-Game/README.md

 {} = little objects

+### Global Variables

 Players{
   bankroll: money,
   playerCards: []
   finalPoints: number that adds points on cardsArray
-}  //Contain bankroll and card points

-App
+}

+card ()
+//Makes cards where value is the card number and points represents card points for the game

+deck()
+//Uses a constructor to make all cards in the deck

+###App Object

-  //App holds game logic and game-related data allCards[] //every card in the shuffled deck; cards are dealt from allCards dealer{}    //Player object that represents the dealer maxBet
+Holds game logic and game-related data

+  allCards[] //every card in the shuffled deck; cards are dealt from allCards dealer{}    //Player object that represents the dealer maxBet